 The 2019 Raft Debate will be held on Thursday, March 14, 2019 at 6:30 p.m. in the Sadler Center's Chesapake ABC.
 The event is free and open to the public.
 Can't be there in person?

 The 2019 survivors representing their disciplines and the fate of humanity will be announced in the fall.

-Associate Professor Fabricio Prado [History].
+Assistant Professor of History, Fabricio Prado.
 Professor Prado specializes in Colonial Latin America and the History of the Atlantic World.
 His research interests focus on cross-border dynamics, trans-national commerce, smuggling, corruption, and the interconnected histories of Rio de la Plata (Argentina, Paraguay, Uruguay), Brazil and the Atlantic World in the Age of Atlantic Revolutions (c1760-1830s).
 Prado has conducted research in archives in Argentina, Brazil, Portugal, Scotland, Spain, U.S., and Uruguay and has published books and articles in the U.S., Brazil, Argentina, and Mexico.
 His first monograph in the English language was published in 2015, Edge of Empire: Atlantic Networks in Revolution in Bourbon Rio de la Plata.
 Fabrício has been a research fellow at he University of Buenos Aires, a member of the class of 2008 of the International Seminar for the History of the Atlantic World at Harvard University, and an exchange faculty fellow at the School of History at the University of Saint Andrews, Scotland.
 Prado is an enthusiast of music and enjoys making sounds with analog synthesizers.